Third harmonic-mediated amplification in TWPA: Conclusion

-To conclude, in this work, we numerically demonstrated that the proper phase matching of third-harmonic generation can significantly enhance the performance of a traveling-wave parametric amplifier.
-Specifically, the phase-matched THG doubles its bandwidth, increases the gain of the amplifier.
-However, we also showed that amplification in the absence of THG is more efficient than when THG is present but not phase-matched.
-These results are thus consistent with previous studies and provide an understanding of THG's role in amplification efficiency and bandwidth.
+In this study, we present numerical evidence that proper phase matching of third-harmonic generation (THG) can substantially enhance the performance of traveling-wave parametric amplifiers (TWPAs).
+Specifically, phase-matched THG results in a twofold increase in bandwidth and a significant gain enhancement.
+Conversely, we find that amplification is more efficient in the absence of THG than when THG is present but not phase-matched.
+These findings are consistent with prior studies and offer a deeper understanding of the influence of THG on gain and bandwidth characteristics.

-We have extended the coupled-mode theory to incorporate both the second and third-order nonlinearities and analysed the processes up to the generation of the third pump harmonic.
-Within this framework, we identify the most detrimental process for amplification as the generation of the \( f_{p+s} \) harmonic.
+To support these results, we extend the coupled-mode theory to incorporate both second- and third-order nonlinearities, analyzing interactions up to the generation of the third pump harmonic.
+Within this framework, we identify the generation of the \( f_{p+s} \) sideband as the most detrimental process to amplification.
 We demonstrate that phase-matched third-harmonic generation can effectively mitigate this suppression, thereby improving the overall gain profile of the TWPA.